huggingface/blog/aws-marketplace.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

 The [Hugging Face Platform](https://aws.amazon.com/marketplace/pp/prodview-n6vsyhdjkfng2) has landed on the AWS Marketplace.
-Starting today, you can subscribe to the Hugging Face Platform through AWS Marketplace, giving you easy access to all of our managed services, including Inference Endpoints, Spaces Hardware Upgrades, and AutoTrain to easily train, test and deploy the most popular machine learning models like Llama 2, StarCoder, or BERT.
+Starting today, you can subscribe to the Hugging Face Platform through AWS Marketplace to pay for your Hugging Face usage directly with your AWS account.
+This new integrated billing method makes it easy to manage payment for usage of all our managed services by all members of your organization, including Inference Endpoints, Spaces Hardware Upgrades, and AutoTrain to easily train, test and deploy the most popular machine learning models like Llama 2, StarCoder, or BERT.

 By making [Hugging Face available on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-n6vsyhdjkfng2), we are removing barriers to adopting AI and making it easier for companies to leverage large language models.
 Now with just a few clicks, AWS customers can subscribe and connect their Hugging Face Account with their AWS account.